-You’re probably too young to remember that old song… It had a beautiful melody and a sad, romantic, message about lost love.
+You’re probably too young to remember that old song… “Burning Bridges Behind Me.”
+It had a beautiful melody and a sad, romantic, message about lost love.

-But burning bridges in business is not romantic, and certainly doesn’t have a beautiful melody.
+But burning business bridges is not romantic, and certainly doesn’t have a beautiful melody.

 Perry Marshall once sent a message about a woman who “lurked” around his site for 3 years before finally jumping in to invest in his courses and materials.
 When she finally did, it was to the tune of about $8,000.